-A deceptive spirit is showing its ugly head as ungodly influences attempt to outweigh any godliness that exists.
+A deceptive spirit is showing its ugly head as ungodly influences attempt to outweigh any godliness that prevails.
 The term deceptive is to cause one to believe what is not true, having the power to mislead or impress with false notions, with a deceptive countenance or appearance.

-There are many who have jumped on the bandwagon of deception through allowing popular movements; often of a ungodly nature to be manifested, regardless of the true motive behind such a movement.
+There are many who have jumped on the bandwagon of deception through popular movements; with acceptability regardless of the true motive behind such a movement!

 There are figureheads who have risen to seek control of the masses; disrupt and infiltrate long-standing freedoms instituted through godly leadership.
 There is an emergence of features warned of by the Prophet Isaiah: Woe to them that call evil good and good evil; that put darkness for light and light for darkness; that put bitter for sweet and sweet for bitter!
 Woe to them that are wise in their own eyes and prudent in their own sight (Isaiah 5:20-21).

 Which justify the wicked for reward, and take away the righteousness of the righteous from him (Isaiah 20:23).
-We are seeing a rising of ungodliness that is condemned in God's Word; through appointing ungodly figureheads as promotional tools.
+We are seeing a rising of ungodliness that is condemned in God's Word; through ungodly figureheads used as promotional tools.

 The Psalmist David identified the characteristics of a deceptive spirit: There is no faithfulness (uprightness) in their mouth; their inward part is very wickedness (destruction); their throat is an open sepulcher (tomb); they flatter with their tongue (Psalm 5:9).

 We are seeing these characteristics manifested today.
 It was noted that there is no truth in them; not only being wicked but very wicked, such wickedness being flaunted, and accepted, by those who swallow their lies.
 There is an attempt to intermix righteousness with unrighteousness; to temper the criteria of the wicked.

 Scripture reveals: They encourage themselves in an evil manner: they commune (talk) of laying snares privily (secretly); they say, who shall see them (Psalm 64:5).
 There is a cleverness of disguise being exercised to lay snares towards the demise of any godliness that would hinder the ungodliness being presented.